sjhatfield/fastai-v3/README.md

+# Filipino Food Classifier

+This is a homework from the fastai class: deep learning for coders.
+This is a web app which will classify uploaded images according to what type of Filipino food is shown in the image.

+# Original README.md below.

 # Starter for deploying [fast.ai](https://www.fast.ai) models on [Render](https://render.com)

 This repo can be used as a starting point to deploy [fast.ai](https://github.com/fastai/fastai) models on Render.